Sakif16/Sakif16/README.md

 Vigorously tinkering software implementation in Robotics through embedded systems to be able to step out into the physical world.

-Passionate about harnessing the power of A.I keeping in mind that, A.I may be able to code 100 lines in a blink but it cannot take away the creative solutions, infrastructure design and ideas from a human for a human's touch cannot be compared nor can it be mimicked.
+Passionate about leveraging A.I. while recognizing the value of human creativity.
+A.I. can generate code in seconds, but designing effective infrastructure, finding creative solutions, and turning ideas into meaningful products still require human judgment and perspective.

 ##  Socials: